patrimart/ngix-store/README.md

 - Functions, functions, functions.

 ### Installation

 Install @ngix/store from npm:

-`npm install @ngix/store --save`
+`npm i @ngix/store @ngix/ix -S`

 ### Setup

 This is the simple example from `@ngrx/store` reworked to use `@ngix/store`.

 First, setup of the reducer is omitted since `@ngix/store` has one agnostic recuder.

-Second, very much like the original example, register the state container within your application, import the `createIxReducer` and use the `StoreModule.forRoot`.
+Second, very much like the original example, register the state container within your application, use the `IxStoreModule.forRoot()`.

 ```ts
 import { BrowserModule } from "@angular/platform-browser";